 RCPT operations; for example,

-to parameterize its exchange with the SMTP server.
-One historical note:
+exchange with the SMTP server.
+One historical note: The reason

-reimplement this message parsing function.
-While today's email addresses
+message parsing function.
+While today’s email addresses look pretty tame

 The final step is for the user to actually retrieve his or her messages from the mailbox, read them, reply to them, and possibly save a copy for future reference.
 The user performs all these actions by interacting with a mail reader.
 As pointed out earlier, this reader was originally just a program running on the same machine as the user’s mailbox, in which case it could simply read and write the file that implements the mailbox.
 This was the common case in the pre-laptop era.
 Today, most often the user accesses his or her mailbox from a remote machine using yet another protocol, such as POP or IMAP.
 It is beyond the scope of this book to discuss the user interface aspects of the mail reader, but it is definitely within our scope to talk about the access protocol.
 We consider IMAP, in particular.

 IMAP is similar to SMTP in many ways.
 It is a client/server protocol

 running over TCP, where the client (running on the user’s desktop

 text lines and the mail server (running on the machine that maintains

 the user’s mailbox) responds in kind.
 The exchange begins with the